DCC-EX/dcc-ex.github.io/docs/index.rst

     :columns: 12 12 12 7
     :class-card: sd-shadow-md sd-rounded-3 sd-width-auto

-    If you are just starting your journey with |DCC-EX| then the sections below are designed to help you understand how our products might suit your needs.
+    If you are just starting with |DCC-EX| then the sections below are intended to help you understand how our products might suit your needs.
 We've curated this guidance based on feedback from our users:

     - :ref:`begin/what-to-know:what is dcc and dcc-ex?`
     - :ref:`begin/what-to-know:i'm interested in dcc but have a very small budget`